 Medicare supplemental health insurance plans, also called Medigap, work with original Medicare.
 Medigap Plan F provides many of the same benefits as Plan G, with some differences.

-Medigap plans help a person pay out-of-pocket Medicare expenses.
+Medigap plans help a person pay their out-of-pocket Medicare expenses.
+A person can get a Medigap plan, which is optional health insurance, from private health insurance companies.

 We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan: